-Individualized career counseling is a hallmark of CMC Career Services.
-Students are assigned by major to a career counselor (click here: Who's My Counselor) and can simply request an appointment through Claremont Connect, our online communications and recruiting system.
-Career counseling can be helpful in:
+Individualized career coaching is a hallmark of CMC Career Services.
+Students select which coach they want to meet with based on the most relevant "interest cluster" and can make an appointment through Handshake, our online communications and recruiting system.
+Career coaching can be helpful in:

 - Creating a personalized timeline and "game plan"